allenpthuang/nyc_subway_live/README.md

 # sbwy.live

-A ~proper~ geeky way to check NYC Subway arrivial times.
+A ~proper~ geeky way to check NYC Subway arrival times.

 This tool is inspired by [wttr.in](https://wttr.in).